wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 	echo "installation is complete"

-If you paste this script into vim window, make sure to remove the carriage return ('\r') using the following command:
+If you paste this script into vim window, make sure to remove the carriage return ('\r") using the following command:

 	tr -d '\r' <infile.sh >outfile.sh